A local’s bucket list for Nhulunbuy

 Follow the walking trail through the beautiful paperbark forests of the culturally significant Gayngaru Wetlands, once a popular hunting spot for Yolngu.
 Stand in awe of the tranquillity, abundant wildlife, including crocodiles and barramundi, and bountiful birdlife from blue-faced honeyeaters to splendid falcons soaring overhead from the bird hide and viewing platforms.

-Capture spectacular sunrise or sunset photos from the sand dunes of Wirrwawuy (Cape Wirrawoi), five kilometres from town.
+Capture spectacular sunrise or sunset photos from the sand dunes of Wirrwawuy (Cape Wirrawoi), 5km from town.
 Further along this stretch of beach find casuarina tree-shaded Middle Beach and Galuru (East Woody Beach).
 The white beaches contrast the warm blue waters and rust-red rock cliffs and are popular with families taking an afternoon stroll and for fishing.
-Walk the sandspit to Dhamitjinya (East Woody Island) for uninterrupted, breathtaking 360-degree views of the coastline.
+Walk the sandspit to Dhamitjinya (East Woody Island) for uninterrupted, breathtaking 360° views of the coastline.

 The closest beach to town is Gadalathami (Town Beach).
 Facing the Gulf of Carpentaria, access is via the Walkabout Lodge, Gove Peninsula Surf Lifesaving Club or the Gove Aquatic Centre.
 Here you’ll find locals and their four-legged friends strolling in the evening.